Excerpt from the government of Ontario’s ‘Newsroom’

 Have you ever heard this one, “Safety is a priority unless it interferes with production?”
 Yeah, me too, all too often.

-I wonder what clout the Safety Manager at Vale has?
+I wonder what authority the Safety Manager at Vale has?

 Ensure your workplace is a safe place.